payssion/plugin_zencart/README.md

 <h3>Getting Started</h3>

 <h4>Installation</h4>
-Upload the `payssion` folder to the ZenCart directory on your server.
+Upload all files to the ZenCart root directory on your server.

 <h4>Setup</h4>